cristinatortora/CNDmissing/README.md

 # CNDmissing

+The code in this directory reproduces the simulation design of the paper:
-Model-based clustering and outlier detection with missing data, Hung Tong and Cristina Tortora
+Model-based clustering and outlier detection with missing data (2021), Hung Tong and Cristina Tortora Advances in Data Analysis and Classification.